Sickness Absence Procedure For All Staff

 - identification of specific problems or difficulties caused by the absence;

 - identification of any obvious work related issues contributing to the absences;

 - a review of the reasons and periods of the absences to establish if they are unrelated or not.

-2.2 Where a cause for concern is confirmed, the Line Manager, or where appropriate the Head of School/Directorate or nominee, will arrange a ‘Review’ meeting with the employee.
+2.2 Where a cause for concern is confirmed, the Line Manager, or where appropriate the Head of School/Department or nominee, will arrange a ‘Review’ meeting with the employee.
 This will normally be conducted on a one to one basis.
 The employee will be informed, in writing, of the need to attend a meeting and the reason for concern.